 There are two distinct roles in penetrative sex: the penetrator is a man who penetrates (with an erect penis).
 Then there’s the person being penetrated (the receiver).
 The receiver can be either male or female.
 Homosexual men engage in anal intercourse.
 The vast majority of heterosexual activity is based on intercourse that ends with male ejaculation.
-Penetrative sex relies on the sex drive of the penetrator and the amenability of the receiver.
+Intercourse relies on the male penetrator having an erection and the amenability of the receiver.

 A woman’s willingness to offer sexual pleasuring depends on: